 A grade-point average (grade points divided by units attempted) of at least 3.0 is required for graduation with a master's degree.
-This grade-point average applies to (1) all 400- and 500-level units attempted subsequent to admission to a degree program and (2) all units required on the student's graduate study plan including transfer courses.
-Each course on the study plan must be completed with a grade of "C" (2.0) or better
+This grade-point average applies to (1) all 400- and 500-level units attempted subsequent to admission to a degree program and (2) all units required on the student's graduate Study Plan including transfer courses.
+Each course on the Study Plan must be completed with a grade of "C" (2.0) or better.

-A degree student may request a change in study plan in order to raise the study plan grade-point average by:
+A degree student may request a change in the Study Plan in order to raise the Study Plan grade-point average by:

-- 1. Adding no more than six units of approved course work, or - 2.
+- Adding no more than six units of approved course work, or - 2.
 Repeating no more than six units of course work in which a "C" (2.0) or lower was earned, or - 3.
 A combination of 1. and 2. not to exceed six units.

-Requests to add courses to the study plan, repeat courses, or add courses to raise the overall grade-point average, must be approved by the graduate program adviser and the associate vice president, Academic Programs (or designee) prior to registration.
-When a course is added or repeated, the original course remains on the study plan and on the student's transcript and both grades are used in calculating the student's grade-point average.
+Requests to add courses to the Study Plan, repeat courses, or add courses to raise the overall grade-point average, must be approved by the graduate program adviser and the Associate Vice President, Academic Programs (or designee) prior to registration.
+When a course is added or repeated, the original course remains on the Study Plan and on the student's transcript and both grades are used in calculating the student's grade-point average.

-A grade-point average of at least 2.5 is required for continuing status as a postbaccalaureate student, i.e., credential or certificate objective.
+A grade-point average of at least 2.5 is required for continuing status as a credential, certificate or undeclared postbaccalaureate student.